The Pat Franklin Courageous Spirit Award

 A disciple of producer responsibility long before that term gained widespread use, Pat spoke at scores of conferences, was sought after for interviews by reporters in both the mainstream media and the recycling trade press, and was routinely invited to contribute articles, op-eds, position papers and legislative testimony.
 She was instrumental in getting then-Senator Jim Jeffords of Vermont to sponsor a National Bottle Bill initiative, and she testified before the Committee on the Environment and Public Works on Capitol Hill.
 A diligent researcher and astute analyst, Pat led her small but talented CRI team in producing a number of groundbreaking reports on recycling, and she launched CRI’s comprehensive Beverage Market Data Analysis, a periodic review of container recycling and wasting that has become a vital management and forecasting tool not only for state and municipal officials but for leaders in the manufacturing and secondary-processing sectors.
 A number of industry executives, impressed by Pat’s understanding of their issues as well as her fairness, tenacity and absolute allegiance to facts, accepted her invitation to join CRI’s governing board.
 This unusual model—an environmental organization in which corporate representatives work side by side with citizen activists and grassroots leaders to further their mutual goal of economic and environmental sustainability—is one of Pat’s most important legacies.

 Though Pat’s visibility made her a target for powerful opponents, especially members of the beverage and grocery industries, she never failed to meet their attacks with polite determination, feisty counter-arguments and an unapologetic belief in the justness of her cause.
-Such perseverance, professionalism and dedication were compelling, and when Pat died suddenly in 2012, even critics acknowledged that she had been a worthy adversary.
-We invite your help in continuing Pat’s legacy of courage and conviction.
+Such perseverance, professionalism and dedication were compelling, and when Pat died in 2012 after being struck by a vehicle (ironically while carrying materials to be recycled), even critics acknowledged that she had been a worthy adversary.

-• Have worked to advance recycling of beverage containers or other packaging or printed material.
+- Working toward the quality recycling of beverage containers or other consumer packaging or printed material

-• Are generous with their time, ideas, strategies and encouragement.
+- Generosity with time, ideas, strategies and encouragement

-• Have demonstrated an ability to inspire, encourage and empower people to take action.
+- An ability to inspire, encourage and empower people to take action